DataTalksClub/machine-learning-zoomcamp/08-deep-learning/04-conv-neural-nets.md

 ### What is Convolutional Neural Network?

-A convolutional neural network, also know as CNN or ConvNet, is a feed-forward neural network that is generally used to analyze viusal images by processing data with grid-like topology.
+A convolutional neural network, also know as CNN or ConvNet, is a feed-forward neural network that is generally used to analyze visual images by processing data with grid-like topology.
 A CNN is used to detect and classify objects in an image.
-In CNN, every image is represented in the form of an array of pixel values.
+In CNNs, every image is represented in the form of an array of pixel values.

 The convoluion operation forms the basis of any CNN.
-In convolution operation, the arrays are multiplied element-wise, and the dot product is summed to create a new array, which represents `Wx`.
+In a convolution operation, the arrays are multiplied element-wise, and the dot product is summed to create a new array, which represents `Wx`.

 ### Layers in a Convolutional Neural Network